Economic history of the Russian Federation: 2014–2017 financial crisis

-Ukraine Invasion (2022)
+2022 invasion of Ukraine

 Economic sanctions affected Russia from the first day of the invasion, with the stock market falling by up to 39% (RTS Index).
 The Russian ruble fell to record lows, as Russians rushed to exchange currency.
 Stock exchanges in Moscow and St. Petersburg were suspended until at least 18 March, making it the longest closure in Russia's history.
 On 26 February, S&P Global Ratings downgraded the Russian government credit rating to "junk", causing funds that require investment-grade bonds to dump Russian debt, making further borrowing very difficult for Russia.

 The Central Bank of Russia announced interventions, its first since the 2014 annexation of Crimea, to stabilise the market.
 On 28 February, it raised interest rates to 20% and banned foreigners from selling local securities.
 According to a former deputy chairman of the Russian central bank, the sanctions put the Russian National Wealth Fund at risk of disappearing.
 With the value of the Russian ruble and the share prices for Russian equities falling on major exchanges, the Moscow Exchange was closed for a day, which was afterwards extended to over a week.
 As of 28 February, the price of Russia's credit default swaps signalled about a 56% chance of default.
 Fitch Ratings feared that Russia would imminently default on its debts.

 On 27 February, BP, one of the world's seven largest oil and gas companies and the single largest foreign investor in Russia, announced it was divesting from Rosneft.
 The Rosneft interest comprised about half of BP's oil and gas reserves and a third of its production.
 The divestment was projected to cost the company up to $25 billion, and analysts noted that it was unlikely that BP would be able to recover anywhere near the value of Rosneft.
 The same day, the Government Pension Fund of Norway, the world's largest sovereign wealth fund, announced that it would divest itself from its Russian assets.
 The fund owned about 25 billion Norwegian krone ($2.83 billion) in Russian company shares and government bonds.

 On 28 February, Shell also announced that it would be pulling its investments in Russia.
 On 1 March, the Italian energy company Eni announced that it would cancel its investments into the Blue Stream pipeline.
 The same day, the world's largest shipping companies, Maersk and Mediterranean Shipping Company, suspended all container shipments to Russia, excluding foodstuffs, medical, and humanitarian supplies.